andrewacashner/hearingfaithms/chapters/chapter-3.md

-Since the poet has just referred to "the thirty-three" as a metonym for Christ's passion, the *divisa*---a sign of any kind but particularly a heraldic device or motto---may refer to the cross, or to Christ himself, whom the angel in Luke 2:12 calls a *signum* (sign) to the shepherds, and whom Simeon tells Mary will be a "sign that will be opposed" (Luke 2:34, NRSV).
+Since the poet has just referred to "the thirty-three" as a metonym for Christ's passion, the *divisa*---a sign of any kind but particularly a heraldic device or motto---may refer to the cross, or to Christ himself, whom the Christmas angel in calls a *signum* (sign) to the shepherds, and whom Simeon tells Mary will be a "sign that will be opposed" (Lk 2:12, 34).
 [@Bernard:Nativitate, Sermo 4, 126C]
 The motto, *la destreza en la esperanza*, sounds like a gloss of a phrase from the Roman historian Tacitus, *spes in virtute, salus ex victoria*, used to